spryker/spryker-docs/docs/pbc/all/tax-management/202307.0/vertex/install-vertex.md

 To enable the Vertex integration, use the [spryker/tax-app](https://github.com/spryker/tax-app) ACP connector module.

-To integrate the connector module for the Vertex app, follow these steps:
+To integrate the connector module for the Vertex app, follow the steps below:

 ### Configure shared configs